 Traders need historical data to test a trading strategy or advisor over a long period.
 In this article, I’ll break down how to load historical data in MT4, a popular trading platform.

 Before reading the article and writing your questions in the comments section, I recommend to watch this video.
 It’s not long but covers the biggest part of questions on the topic.

 A freshly installed MT4 has a limited set of historical data.
 As you scroll to see earlier data, it’s uploaded directly from your broker’s server.
 As a result, the platform may freeze from time to time.

 If you’re testing your strategy manually, this might not be a problem.
 If, however, you’re using a backtest, you need to have all the historical data handy.

 For this article, we’ll be loading data for the M1 timeframe.
 Other timeframes can be easily recalculated from M1.

 Open MT4 and press “Ctrl+O”.
 In a new window, click on the “Charts” tab and set the maximum value in the “Max. bars in history.”
 See the screenshot below:

 In the main menu, select “Tools” — “History Center.”
 (Alternatively, you can press F2.)

 In the “Symbols” section, double click on the currency pair you’re trading (in our case, this is GBPUSD) and then double click on “1 minute.”
 Click on “Import” at the bottom of the window.
 The data will start to load.
-It may take long, so be patient.
+It may take longer, so be patient.

 Once loading is complete, you’ll see a message offering to recalculate the data for other timeframes.
 Press “OK.”
 Then restart the trading platform.